PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/040-advanced/050-subsidized.md

 - `relayer::decrease_allowance`: Reduce the subsidy allowance
 - `relayer::increase_allowance`: Increase the subsidy allowance
+- `relayer::revoke_subsidy`: Cancel a pending, not-yet-accepted subsidy offer
-- `relayer::remove_paying_key`: Remove the subsidy relationship
+- `relayer::remove_subsidy`: Remove an established subsidy relationship

 **Subsidized Party Controls**:

-- `relayer::remove_paying_key`: The subsidized key can unilaterally exit the subsidy relationship at any time
+- `relayer::remove_subsidy`: The subsidized key can unilaterally exit the subsidy relationship at any time

 :::important
 The ability for the subsidized key to unilaterally exit the relationship is an important protection mechanism.
 It ensures that the subsidizer cannot censor transactions by maintaining control over the relationship - the subsidized party can always choose to exit the subsidy arrangement and transact normally.